MubtasimSajid/DX-Tennis/README.md

 2. There are four types of power-ups (invisibility, board elongation, brick regeneration & fireball) which will spawn at random positions & time during the playthrough.
 The player to last hit the ball gets to enjoy the power-ups' special advantages (invisibility is rather disadvantageous & fireball has the same effect for both players).
 3. Bricks are of three types: the regular brown ones hold up for a single shot, the red ones can endure up to 2 hits & the iron bricks take 3.

 We hope that you will find DX Tennis enjoyable & entertaining.
 Please note that you must have iGraphics properly installed on your machine to run the files.
-Thank you!
+Cheers!